Bank PO English: a section strategy that turns reading into marks

 A Bank PO English strategy for IBPS and SBI: reading comprehension first, error spotting and cloze, vocabulary in context, and turning practice into marks.

 English is the section aspirants most often leave to chance, on the assumption that you either "have" it or you do not.
 That assumption costs marks, because the bank PO English section is highly trainable: it rewards a reading habit, a small set of grammar rules, and a method for each question type.
-This strategy shows how to prepare English for IBPS PO and SBI PO so that it becomes a reliable strength rather than a gamble.
+Reading comprehension comes first, the grammar rules second, and the daily reading habit that feeds both runs underneath everything else.

 Reading Comprehension: prepare this first